Today’s Wonder of the Day was inspired by Ngahuia. Ngahuia Wonders, “How big is the Great Barrier Reef?” Thanks for WONDERing with us, Ngahuia!

 - Over 240 types of birds

-Unfortunately, the health of the Great Barrier Reef is threatened today by a variety of factors.
-Scientists have targeted local fishing practices, pollution, and increased sea temperatures as significant threats to the future of the Great Barrier Reef and the species that call it home.
+Unfortunately, the health of the Great Barrier Reef is threatened today by many factors.
+These include fishing practices, pollution, and rising sea temperatures.
+These are major threats to the future of the Great Barrier Reef and the species that call it home.

 Population outbreaks of the crown-of-thorns starfish and agricultural runoff are also serious threats.
 Despite attempts to limit damage, scientists say the Great Barrier Reef may have lost more than half its coral cover in the last 25 years.

 Fortunately, a huge portion of the Great Barrier Reef is protected from human impacts as part of the Great Barrier Reef Marine Park.
 Scientists continue to work on ways to preserve the health of the Great Barrier Reef.
 It remains one of the most complex natural ecosystems on Earth.

 Have you visited the Great Barrier Reef?
 Would you like to?
 Do you have any ideas for saving the reef?
 This enormous habitat needs your help!
 Protecting the Great Barrier Reef requires efforts from people all over the world.

 Standards: NGSS.LS2.A, NGSS.LS2.C, NGSS.LS2.D, NGSS.LS4.C, NGSS.LS4.D, NGSS.ESS3.C, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.W.2, CCRA.L.1, CCRA.L.2